Brick Court Chambers

 Jennifer’s public law and human rights practice necessarily entails significant issues of public international law.
 In both her domestic and her international work, she is often asked to advise and act on issues of public international law.

-Jennifer has particular expertise in international human rights, and she has been instructed both led and unled before the UN treaty bodies such as the CEDAW Committee and the CAT as well as the ECtHR.
+Jennifer has particular expertise in international human rights, and she has been instructed both led and unled before the UN treaty bodies such as the CEDAW Committee, the Human Rights Committee, the Committee against Torture, as well as the ECtHR and other international courts.
 She also has experience in acting in domestic and EU challenges based on rules of international law.

 Her notable instructions include: